 The Problem with PPCPs

-Conventional methods of PPCP detection in clean water have followed the defined EPA 1694 "template" for analysis which requires the pre-concentration of large volume water samples and tedious solid phase extraction cleanup, followed by liquid chromatography–mass spectrometry analysis in order to achieve the low ng/L (ppt) level detection necessary to comply with regulations (3).
+Conventional methods of PPCP detection in clean water have followed the defined EPA 1694 "template" for analysis, which requires the pre-concentration of large volume water samples and tedious solid-phase extraction cleanup, followed by liquid chromatography–mass spectrometry analysis to achieve the low ng/L (ppt) level detection necessary to comply with regulations (3).

 Case Study: Using LC–MS–MS to Analyze PPCPs in Clean Water

 The study was carried out using ultrahigh-performance liquid chromatography (UHPLC) with an integrated on-line extraction (OLE) option coupled to a triple quadrupole mass spectrometer.
 The OLE module enables convenient method-driven on-line sample cleanup or sample pre-concentration.

 Several water samples were analyzed for a range of PPCP species, including tap water samples along with bottled water and creek water.
 Samples were analyzed targeting a wide range of PPCP species representing compounds displaying varied properties and concentrations.
 Tables 1a and 1b illustrate the Advance UHPLC and EVOQ instrumentation set up respectively.

 Tables 1a & 1b: Instrumentation set-up for analysis of PPCPs in clean water.

 All of the PPCPs were detected at 2 ppt or better with the injection of 0.4 mL samples with a linear response range up to 200 or 500 ppt.
 The fast polarity switch can analyze positive and negative PPCPs in the same analytical segment with excellent linear response for both polarities (Figures 2 and 3).
 The results for the analysis of tap, creek, and bottled waters are shown in Table 2.